 \subsubsection{Regret Analysis}

 In this section, we present results about the regret of the different online methods in regression settings.
-In traditional online learning, the theoretical analysis of upper bound for the regret was studied in \cite{hazan2007logarithmic} and \cite{zinkevich2003online}.
-Here, we focus on comparing the regret of the running averages-based online algorithms with the state of the art online algorithms.
+In conventional online learning, theoretical analyses of the upper bound for regret were studied in \cite{hazan2007logarithmic} and \cite{zinkevich2003online}.
+Here, we focus on comparing the regret of the running averages-based online algorithms with the existing online methods.

 Figure \ref{fig:logreg} shows the curve of the regret for $\beta=1$(left), $\beta=0.1$(middle), $\beta = 0.01$(right).
 The sample size $n$ varies from 1000 to $10^6$.
-The regret of the stochastic ADMM method does not converge when we control the number of selected features to at most $k$.
-We compare slopes to see the difference in convergence rates.
-The convergence rate for the running averages methods is close to $O(n^{-1})$.
-TSGD seems to also have the same convergence rate but starts off with a plateau where the regret does not converge.
-The SADMM does not converge at all in our experiments.
+The slopes can be compared to see differences in convergence rates.
+The regret of the SADMM method does not converge when the number of selected features is restricted to be at most $k$.
+The convergence rate for the running averages-based methods is close to $O(n^{-1})$.
+TSGD also seems to have the same convergence rate but starts with a plateau where the regret does not converge.